Aristotle print by Anna Proctor at Jericho Design House

 I also switch gears between painting, drawing, and collage, which can shake me out of a rut.
 Making art can be solitary and lonely, so having an art community or just a few artist friends is essential, both to share ideas and to stay accountable.
 Lastly, the book Art and Fear: Observations on the Perils (and Rewards) of Artmaking by David Bayles and Ted Orland has saved me more times than I can count.
 It’s full of brilliant observations about making art and feels like a rousing pep-talk to stay committed.

-You’ll find more of Robin’s beautiful portraits on her website.
+You’ll find more of Robin’s beautiful portraits on her blog.

 Anna Proctor, Printed Textile Designer at Jericho Design House